hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-If we add $N'$ bits, then the horizon must grow by at least $N'$ Planck areas.
+If we add a single bit, then the horizon must grow by at least one Planck area.
+More generally, if we throw $N'$ bits into the black hole, the area must grow by at least $N'\mathcal{A}_p$.

 #### Black holes emit noise